"MOTHERFUCKER SUPLEXED A TRAIN."

 - In Patch v1.5 for The Elder Scrolls V: Skyrim a suplex was added as a finisher move for Unarmed kills.

 - Blaze from Streets of Rage will perform a German suplex from a rear grapple.
+This and other variations of suplex were the most common back-throws available, and often the most powerful moves in their respective games.

 - Within the Tekken series, several characters do suplexes, but there are Julia and Michelle Cheng, where almost all of their throws are suplexes of one sort or another, and King, whose move-list consists of nothing but throws and wrestling grapples.